DigiBP/DigiBP_Emmentaler/docs/process.md

 | New Members | >= 0 |true|
 |"GeneralImprovements","ChangeOfBusinessGuidelines"|>=0 |false|

 ## <span style="color:blue">8.
-Identification of Digitalisation Aspects</span>
+Identification of Digitalization Aspects</span>
-There are several factors why a digitised process can enrich the current process:
+There are several factors why a digitized process can enrich the current process:
 * Simplification and clear structuring of the application process
 * Today all changes are made manually
 * In the telegram chatroom, having multiple proposals in parallel can end up in a mess.